 The Adventure Medical Trauma Pak comes packed in a single compact bag and covers most of what you need to stop a heavily bleeding wound.
 It’s only missing a tourniquet and a pressure dressing.

 The Combat Application Tourniquet is a standard when it comes to tourniquets.
 Tourniquets are a bad word in a lot of communities.
-DO NOT BE AFRAID TO USE ONE!
+DO NOT BE SCARED TO USE ONE!
 I say that all the time and I’m going to keep saying it until everyone understands that putting a tourniquet on someone doesn’t mean they’re going to lose a limb.

 Adding some painkillers could also serve you well.
 You’re likely to be sore if you’re not used to the kind of physical exertion that comes with bugging out.

 Some form of cordage should be included in your bug out bag.
 Normally the go-to item for this is paracord.
-It’s light, doesn’t take up a lot of room and the inner threads can be removed from the outer sheath making, even more, cordage if needed.

 Regardless of what type of cordage you choose, be sure to have enough to fashion a makeshift shelter, secure items and make repairs to items that may break.